violetrollergirl/violetrollergirl.com/resources/for-clients/using-cryptocurrency/paying-your-provider/index.md

 The above are examples of my own [Zcash donation addresses]({% link colophon/index.md %}#cryptocurrency-tips-and-donation-links).

-Do not use these specific addresses unless you intend to send *me, specifically,* tips or donations!
+Do not use these specific addresses unless you intend to send *me, {{ site.title }}, specifically,* tips or donations!
 Instead, use the one that your provider gives you.

 ## Send crypto to your provider